bayesmendel/PedUtils/README.md

-Notes for plotting the pedigree
+Notes for plotting the pedigree (files prefixed by `plot`)
-- dependencies: kinship2, RColorBrewer
+- Dependencies: kinship2, RColorBrewer

 ```
 library(PanelPRO)